The 5 Best Foods For Your Gut Health and Why They're Important

-Sugar, especially high processed sugar or high fructose corn syrup, is highly disruptive to the microbiome.
+Sugar, especially heavily processed sugar or high-fructose corn syrup, is highly disruptive to the microbiome.
 It may decrease the number of good bacteria in the gut, which can cause sugar cravings, and now you are in a vicious cycle.

 Artificial sugars are not any better (they actually do the same thing) and can even turn the good bacteria into bad bacteria.